denver-high-holidays-rooted-in-connection.jpg

 Saturday September 12, 11am - 3pm

-Erev Yom Kippur ~ Potluck, Inner Reflection, and Blessings
+Erev Yom Kippur ~ Potluck, Inner Reflection, & Blessings

-Enter this sacred time with a potluck meal, music, inner contemplation, and conversation.
-Together we’ll create space for honesty, forgiveness, hope, and compassion.
+Enter this sacred time with a potluck meal, singing, inner contemplation, and conversation.
+Together we’ll create space for honesty, forgiveness, compassion, and hope.

 Sunday September 20, 6pm - 8:30pm